AdobeDocs/workfront.en/help/classic/manage-work/projects/manage-projects/recalculate-project-timeline.md

 </div>
 -->

-### Actions that trigger an automatic recalculation of project timelines
+### Actions that trigger an automatic recalculation of project timelines {#actions-that-trigger-an-automatic-recalculation-of-project-timelines}

 Various scope changes in the life of a project automatically recalculate the project timeline, including the following actions: